Skip to content

 Rule status

-A new rule is normally active.
-Prepared rules can be disabled and enabled later.
-Disabled rules should be reviewed regularly so that old test or migration rules do not remain in the configuration.
+A new rule is usually active.
+For prepared rules you can deactivate the status and only activate the rule later.
+Deactivated rules should be checked regularly so that no old test or migration rules remain in the configuration.

-Practical example: A new rule for a server is prepared, but only enabled during the maintenance window.
+Practical example: A new rule for a server is prepared but is only activated in the maintenance window.

 Rule name

-The name should immediately make clear what the rule does.
+The name should immediately make it clear what the rule does.

 Good names: